samshad/mindful-eating-backend/README.md

 - 🚀 Deploy on AWS ECS + RDS

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.
+© 2025 Md Samshad Rahman (Persuasive Computing Lab, Dalhousie University)